mjwhite8119/FRCTraining/Tools/VSCode.md

 - Applies colour schemes to your code so it’s easier to interpret.
 - Some will have code completion, which will actually fill in some code for you.

 Visual Studio Code is the supported IDE for programming an FRC robot.
 If you don't have VSCode installed on your computer the best way of doing this is to follow the instructions on the [FRC Documentation Website](https://docs.wpilib.org/en/latest/docs/getting-started/getting-started-frc-control-system/wpilib-setup.html).
 These instructions will also install the WPI Library which is used for programming the FRC robot.
+Additional information is also found at [FRC Documentation VSCode Overview](https://docs.wpilib.org/en/latest/docs/software/vscode-overview/index.html).

 ## Using Live Share
 Live Share enables you to quickly collaborate with a friend, classmate, or professor on the same code without the need to sync code or to configure the same development tools, settings, or environment.